Jewish High Court hears Paul

 Herod the Great ruled the Jewish homeland as king when Jesus was born, from 37 BC to 4 BC.
 (Yes, most scholars say Jesus was born in one of the years BC, possibly 6 or 7 BC.)
 Herod is most famous for ordering the execution of all baby boys age two and under in Bethlehem.
 It was an attempt to kill Baby Jesus.
 Herod was a swaggering dictator who built a lot of magnificent cities.
 He built the last Jerusalem temple the Jews ever had.
 Romans leveled it in AD 70, while crushing a Jewish revolt.

 High priest Ananias had a temper, according to the footnote for Acts 23:2.
 He showed it by ordering Paul slapped for speaking without permission.
 What do you think Paul’s response in 23:3 says about Paul?

 We might think Paul looks pretty bad, given what he said in anger to the high priest.
 He gets worse.
 Later, upset with Jewish Christians who insisted that even non-Jews had to get circumcised to become Christians, he said, “Why don’t these agitators, obsessive as they are about circumcision, go all the way and castrate themselves!”
 (Galatians 5:12, The Message).
 Does that temperament in Paul bother you?

 Who knew?
 Paul had a sister.
-His sister’s son, it seems, saved Paul’s life by reporting the assassination plot to the Roman commander (23:20-21).
+His sister’s son, it seems, saved Paul’s life by reporting the assassination plot to the Roman commander (Acts 23:20-21).
 Do you find it odd that Paul never mentioned this story in any of his surviving letters—or never mentioned his family in any way?

 LIFE APPLICATION.
 There are plenty of people acting good or bad in this story.
 What character traits do you see that you most respect?
 What character flaws do you see that you can’t stomach?